 NHS Choices Medical Reference

-- using condoms (male or female) every time you have vaginal or anal sex,
+- using a condom every time you have vaginal or anal sex

-- using a condom to cover the penis or latex or plastic square (dam) to cover the female genitals if you have oral sex, and
+- using a condom to cover the penis during oral sex

-These measures can also protect you from other sexually transmitted infections (STIs), such as genital herpes and gonorrhoea.
+These measures can also protect you against other sexually transmitted infections (STIs) such as genital herpes and gonorrhoea.

-If you are worried you may be at risk of having an STI or have any of the symptoms mentioned in the symptoms section, you should visit your local sexual health or GUM clinic to have them checked out.
-Find your local sexual health service here.
+If you think you're at risk of having an STI, or you have any symptoms, visit your local sexual health clinic to have them checked out.
+Find your local sexual health services.

 You can find out more about all sexual health services, contraception and STIs on the FPA helpline 0845 122 8690 or call the Worth Talking About helpline on 0800 282930 (2pm-10pm every day) for advice on contraception, sexual health and relationships.